Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Negative testing ensures that your application can gracefully handle invalid input or unexpected user behavior

-In this testing, tester always check for an only valid set of values
+In this testing, the tester always checks for an only a valid set of values

-Testers apply as much creativity as possible and validating the application against invalid data
+Testers apply as much creativity as possible and validate the application against invalid data

 When dealing with a severely buggy program, a systematic approach is essential to identify, prioritize, and resolve the issues effectively.
 Here’s how I would handle it: